pierre-rouleau/pel/doc/pel-manual.rst

 ============

-After your first successful build of PEL, you can easily update PEL by pulling from the Git depot and running make.
-PEL uses byte-compiled code.
+After your first successful build of PEL, you can easily update PEL by pulling from the Git depot and running make to update the byte-compile code files used by PEL.

 Execute the following commands inside the pel directory.

 .. code:: elisp

+     cd ~/projects/pel
      git pull
+     make clean
      make

 Then to use a new feature, set the PEL activation user variable through